-With all due respect to legendary Mississippian Jerry Lee Lewis, who once set his piano on fire to end a show, Elvis Presley is the King of Rock n’ Roll The story begins in Tupelo at the Elvis Presley Birthplace.
-Elvis Aaron Presley was born in Tupelo on January 8, 1935 in a two-bedroom house built by his father Vernon, grandfather and uncle.
-Times were tough and the Presleys moved from the home where Elvis was born when he was just 2 years old.
+With all due respect to legendary Mississippian Jerry Lee Lewis, who once set his piano on fire to end a show, Elvis Presley is the King of Rock n’ Roll.
+The story begins in Tupelo, Mississippi, at the Elvis Presley Birthplace.
+Elvis Aaron Presley was born in Tupelo on January 8, 1935, in a two-bedroom house built by his father, Vernon, grandfather, and uncle.
+Times were tough and the Presleys moved from the home where Elvis was born when he was just two years old.

 Delta Blues Museum (Clarksdale)

 Since the 1920s, Clarksdale has been the center of blues culture.
 Numerous legendary blues artists were born and grew up in Clarksdale and nearby.
 That wealth of Mississippi music talent ranged from Muddy Waters and John Lee Hooker to Robert Johnson and Sam Cooke.
 The community was also a transportation hub.
 Highways 49 and 61 connect and railroads made regular stops at the town’s passenger terminal.
 Greyhound Bus also built a terminal in Clarksdale.
 No matter their mode of transportation, visiting musicians found their way to Clarksdale.